Start your journey as a chief learning officer.

 How are the courses conducted?

 Online topics include a combination of asynchronous components such as discussion boards, presentations, videos, and assignments, as well as live synchronous sessions.
 Expect one to three scheduled live sessions for each online topic.
-These generally start between 7 and 8 p.m.
-ET.
+These generally start between 7 and 8 p.m. eastern time.
 Live sessions are recorded and posted the next day.

 Do I get university credit for this program?
 Will I be graded?

-This is a non-credit executive development program so you will not earn university credit.
+This is a non-credit executive education program so you will not earn university credit.
 However, CEUs (continuing education units) authorized by George Mason University are available upon request.
 At least two weeks prior to the start of the program, please send your request to execdev@gmu.edu.
 You will be asked to provide additional personal information in order to have your CEUs properly recorded.

 Participants will not be graded, but In order to receive a certificate of completion, participants will need to complete a minimum of 80 percent of the work assigned (including assignments, deliverables, discussion boards, and live sessions).
 At the end of each topic, faculty are asked to provide a summary of participant’s engagement.